dhardy/pippin/doc/file-format.md

 #### Checksum format

 Block starts `SUM`.
-It is used to specify the checksum algorithm used for state checksums.
-(Note that the checksum used for verifying the file's header contents, snapshot and commit contents as written in the file is fixed to SHA-256.)
+It is used to specify the checksum algorithm used for (a) calculating state checksums and (b) verifying the file's header contents, snapshot and commit contents.
+(Originally (b) was fixed since it was impractical to change at run-time, but (a) is also impractical to change at run-time, hence this currently indicates what the program is compiled to work with.)

 This section is special in that it must be the last section of the header; i.e. the next n bytes (32 in the case of SHA-256) are the checksum and terminate the header.

-Currently only `SUM SHA-2 256` is supported.
+Originally supported: `SUM SHA-2 256`.
+Now, only `SUM BLAKE2 16` is supported.

+TODO: should we go back to SHA-256 for the file integrity stuff ((b) above), or maybe Blake-2 with length 32 or even 64 bytes?

 #### Partition number